aagraston/aagraston/README.md

 I'm @aagraston, a web developer.

-I develop small business websites through my company: Good Valley Web Design.
+I develop small business websites through my company: Good Valley Web Designs.

 <!---
 aagraston/aagraston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.